enkosiventures/sync-doc-defaults/README.md

 Both are supported. `@default` is recommended for literal values (`defaultTag: 'defaultValue'` to use the alternative).

 **Do I need `tsup` or `tsx` installed?**
-No. They’re used only for *this* package’s own build.
+No. They're used only for *this* package's own build.
 If your defaults are TS and no compiled JS exists, `--ts auto` will use `tsx` if available; otherwise set `--ts off` and reference built JS/JSON instead.

 ---